Baseball’s “The Hit Dog” Buys Edgewater Dev Site for $7M

 South Florida’s rental market is booming because of unprecedented demand from locals and newcomers to the region.
 This has allowed landlords to increase rental rates, with some submarkets posting 24 percent hikes in a matter of months and others more moderate 10 percent increases, brokers say.

 Another New York real estate firm investing in Edgewater multifamily development is Kushner Companies, led by Charles Kushner, Nicole Kushner Meyer and Laurent Morali.
-It plans a massive multifamily development, with the first phase a roughly 400-unit tower.
+It plans a massive project, with the first phase a roughly 400-unit tower.